raymondEhlers/raymondehlers.github.io/_news/2024-09-new-jet-substructure-paper-search-quasi-particle-scattering.md

 date: 2024-09-19 09:00:00-0900
 inline: false
 related_posts: false
-title: New jet substructure paper!
+title: New paper searching for Moliere scattering with jet substructure
 ---

 I'm pleased to announce the release of our paper measuring jet substructure to search for evidence of quasi-particle scattering in the quark-gluon plasma! :tada: